hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

     |---------------------|                        |-----------------------|

 Note:
-1 - The R/B signal can be handled by the EBI.
-The remaining GPIO must be handled explicitly.
+1 - The R/B signal must be handled by software using GPIO as Write Protect and the Chip Enable pins.
 2 - It is possible to the EBI to handle the Chip Select signal (connected to the Chip Enable) of non standard NAND flash devices.